-From the Durham County Advertiser 50 years ago: A switch in the line of one of Durham City’s proposed new roads brought heartache to several householders in Atherton and Sutton Streets last weekend.
+From the Durham County Advertiser 50 years ago: A switch in the line of one of Durham City’s proposed new roads brought heartache to several householders in Atherton and Sutton Streets last

 A County Council official knocked on their doors to tell them: “Your property may have to come down.”
-Mrs Monica Duff, a widow of 35 Atherton Street, who was away last weekend, was given the news by a neighbour.
+Mrs Monica Duff, a widow of 35 Atherton Street, who was away last weekend, was given the news

 “I was speechless with shock because I had been told that under the original plan my property was safe,” she said.